Gatjil Djerrkura

-Gatjil Djerrkura OAM (Yolŋu Matha:Gätjil Djerrkura) (30 June 1949 – 26 May 2004) was an Aboriginal leader and Indigenous spokesman in the Northern Territory and Australia.
+Donald Gatjil Djerrkura OAM (Yolŋu Matha:Gätjil Djerrkura) (1949 – 26 May 2004) was an Aboriginal Australian leader and Indigenous spokesman in the Northern Territory and Australia.

+Early life and education

+Gätjil Djerrkura was born in Yirrkala, in Arnhem Land, Northern Territory, in 1949.

+He attended school at the Yirrkala Mission School and later attended bible college in Brisbane.
+He was given the English name "Donald".

+Career

-He was a senior elder of the Wangurri Aboriginal clan of the Yolngu people.
+Djerrkura was a senior elder of the Wangurri clan of the Yolngu people.
 He was responsible for a number of traditional and ceremonial activities on behalf of his clan and the East Arnhem Land/Yirrkala Aboriginal community.
-He attended school at the Yirrkala Mission School and later attended bible college in Brisbane.

-He served as Chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC) and was appointed to this role on 6 December 1996 and held it until 2000.
+He was appointed to the role of chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC) on 6 December 1996 and held it until 2000.
 In this role he advocated for Australia to become a republic and for Constitutional recognition of Indigenous Australians.
-In so doing he was a core part of the republican movement in Australia and he led the push for the addition of a new preamble to the Constitution of Australia which recognised to original and continuing custodianship of Aboriginal and Torres Strait Islander peoples; this was ultimately included in the 1999 Australian republic referendum.
+In so doing, he was a core part of the republican movement in Australia and he led the push for the addition of a new preamble to the Constitution of Australia which recognised to original and continuing custodianship of Aboriginal and Torres Strait Islander peoples; this was ultimately included in the 1999 Australian republic referendum.

-In 1984 he was awarded the Medal of the Order of Australia (OAM) for his services to the Aboriginal community.
-Later, in 2001 he also received a Centenary Medal for services to the Australian community.

-He died on 26 May 2004.